 By Shawna Kulpa

 This year’s Design Challenge features a collection of responsibly sourced gemstones from the project’s sponsor, Columbia Gem House in Vancouver, Washington.
 The stone collection includes one Oregon blue hyalite opal, 22 Nyala Padparadscha pink sapphires, and six Rock Creek Montana denim blue sapphires.
-We’ve supplied nine designers with the fictional scenario featured here about a husband wanting to give his expectant wife a responsibly sourced gift for their anniversary.
-Every month from January through September, we will post a design from one of our nine participating designers (see below), then in October you can review them and vote for your favorite.
+We’ve supplied nine designers with the fictional scenario featured below about a husband wanting to give his expectant wife a responsibly sourced gift for their anniversary.
+Every month from January through September, we will post a new rendering from one of our nine participating designers (see below), then in October you can review them and vote for your favorite.
 Check out each of the designs below:

 Growing up on the outskirts of Billings, Montana, Lila Tucker always loved nature.
 Her parents owned a small ranch, and from an early age she was taught the importance of respecting the environment—her family’s motto was, "You take care of the environment, and it will take care of you."

 Lila was also concerned about the levels of poverty afflicting certain areas of the world, so after graduating from college, she joined the U.S. Peace Corps.
 She was stationed in the African nation of Malawi, where she taught science and English at a village school.
 It was here that she met Mark Callahan.
 A fellow Peace Corps volunteer, Mark worked with the local village leaders on sustainable ways to use their natural resources.
 Inevitably, Lila and Mark fell in love, and as their two-year volunteer assignments were coming to a close, they decided to get married, inviting the entire village to celebrate the occasion.